-3.20.
-One of the fundamental principles of FMS is that the procedures allow a generating station to fully meet the requirements of Article 80(6) in the ROO43 in that they will be able to provide us with "accurate and reliable" information.
-We will work with operators as closely as possible to ensure that FMS procedures meet this requirement, but the onus for the development of suitable procedures ultimately lies with the generating station.

-3.21.
-If operators of generating stations propose to sample and measure fuels according to a recognised standard they should make reference to that standard (or relevant part thereof) in their proposed FMS procedures.
-The FMS questionnaire should detail how these procedures will be carried out in practice.

-3.22.
-There are circumstances where an operator may need to use estimated values as part of their monthly ROC claim such as where in a given month it has not been possible to carry out agreed FMS procedures.
+- certificates are issued on a monthly basis, FMS procedures must also be able to provide the data required for ROC issue each calendar month. - 2.19 One of the fundamental principles of FMS is that the procedures allow a generating station to fully meet the requirements of Article 80(6) in the ROO 2015 (as amended), Article 36(4) of the RO(S) 2009 (as amended), and Article 34(6) of the NIRO 2009 (as amended), in that they will be able to provide us with "accurate and reliable" information.
+We will work with operators as closely as possible to ensure that FMS procedures meet this requirement, but the onus for the development of suitable procedures ultimately lies with the generating station. - 2.20 If operators of generating stations propose to sample and measure fuels according to a recognised standard, they should refer to that standard (or relevant part thereof) in their proposed FMS procedures.
+The FMS questionnaire should detail how these procedures will be carried out in practice. - 2.21 There are circumstances where an operator may need to use estimated values as part of their monthly ROC claim such as where in each month it has not been possible to carry out agreed FMS procedures.
 In these situations, we will assess how estimates, rather than actual measurements will allow an operator to provide accurate and reliable information.
 Generating stations will be expected to clearly outline why the use of estimates is necessary.
-Applications by operators to use estimated data will be reviewed case by case.

-3.23.
-In order to avoid the need for estimated data cases operators should consider how they might verify the results of their measurement techniques and whether they may want to consider using a second method of measurement at the stage of agreeing FMS procedures.
-This may be particularly important should measurement uncertainty be considered high.
-For more information on how to apply for an estimated data case please refer to Chapter 4.
+Applications by operators to use estimated data will be reviewed case by case. - 2.22 In order to avoid the need for estimated data cases, operators should consider how they might verify the results of their measurement techniques and whether they may want to consider using a second method of measurement at the stage of agreeing FMS procedures.
+This may be particularly important should measurement uncertainty be considered high. - 2.23 Traditionally the measurement and sampling of fuels has taken place on-site, at the generating station (with samples usually analysed at a laboratory off-site).

-3.24.
-Traditionally the measurement and sampling of fuels has taken place on-site, at the generating station (with samples usually analysed at a laboratory off-site).
-Article 80(7)44 of the Orders however recognises that measurement and sampling may be conducted off-site.
-If considering off-site sampling further information can be found in Appendix 11.
-This approach may not be appropriate for all instances.
+Article 80(7)48 of the Orders however recognises that measurement and sampling may be conducted off-site.
+If considering off-site sampling further